 I write, edit and publish articles relating to growing healthy local food, DIY, sustainability and treading a little lighter on the planet.
 I am a contributing writer for a number of print and online publications.
 Contact me if you’re interested in a feature article for a publication/website.
 Or for a radio, podcast or webinar interview.

 I present educational workshops and speak at local community gardens, sustainable living events, garden expos, schools, garden clubs and libraries.
 I have written several eBooks and currently producing a series of gardening aids and guides.
 You can support my educational work with a purchase from my shop or sharing this website with your friends and by joining one of my eCourses.

 I’m in the garden daily (every morning or late afternoons).
-Most likely with dirty fingernails, muddy gumboots, a basket and secateurs and often my dog Chandy … it’s a place to get in touch with nature, learn, dig in the soil for hidden treasure and have loads of fun harvesting edibles, fragrant flowers and observing the wildlife.
+Most likely with dirty fingernails, muddy gumboots, a basket and secateurs and often my dog Chandy. … It’s a place to get in touch with nature, learn, dig in the soil for hidden treasure and have loads of fun harvesting edibles, fragrant flowers and observe the wildlife.